ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 unlinkable.
 For example, consider two different deployments, one wherein there exists a redemption anonymity set of size two and another wherein there redemption anonymity set of size 2<sup>32</sup>.
-Although Origin-Client unlinkabiity guarantees that the Origin cannot link any two requests to the same Client based on these contexts, respectively, the probability of determining the "true" Client is higher the smaller these sets become.
+Although Origin-Client unlinkability guarantees that the Origin cannot link any two requests to the same Client based on these contexts, respectively, the probability of determining the "true" Client is higher the smaller these sets become.